Brentwood and Red Bud CSO Elimination (12139)

 What is the goal of this project?

-To fix the problem described above, MSD Project Clear is investing approximately $14.4 million to separate the sewers in this area, increase the size of the wastewater and stormwater pipes and to disconnect sources of inflow and infiltration from about 65 private properties.
-This will reduce the likelihood of basement backups in homes and businesses and will allow MSD to remove one constructed overflow point (known as a CSO) from its wastewater sewer system.
+MSD Project Clear is investing approximately $14.4 million to separate the sewers, increase the size of wastewater and stormwater pipes and disconnect sources of inflow and infiltration from about 65 private properties in the cities of Richmond Heights and Clayton.
+The goal is to reduce basement backups and sewer overflows, which occur when the sewers become overloaded during intense rainfall.
+This project will reduce such occurrences by increasing the size and capacity of the existing sewer.
+In addition, one constructed overflow point (known as a CSO) will be removed from the wastewater system.

 Project Facts

-• MSD Project Clear will construct approximately 9,200 feet of wastewater pipe varying in size from 6” to 30” in diameter and 4,200 lineal feet of stormwater pipe varying in size from 12” to 21”
+- MSD Project Clear will construct approximately 9,200 feet of wastewater pipe and 4,200 feet of stormwater pipe.

 What can residents expect?